networknt/light-doc/content/en/design/idempotency.md

 - On retrying a connection failure, on the second request the server will see the ID for the first time, and process it normally.

 - On a failure midway through an operation, the server picks up the work and carries it through.
 The exact behavior is heavily dependent on implementation, but if the previous operation was successfully rolled back by way of an ACID database, it’ll be safe to retry it.
-Otherwise, state is recovered and the call is continued.
+Otherwise, the state is recovered and the call is continued.

 - On a response failure (i.e. the operation executed successfully, but the client couldn’t get the result), the server simply replies with a cached result of the successful operation.

 In light-4j, we have a component traceability that is a middleware handler to move traceabilityId from request header to response header.
 Also, the client module which is used to call services has the ability to propagate traceabilityId to the next request in the service call stack.
-This header can be used as idempotency key on mutating services(i.e. anything under POST in our case).
+This header can be used as an idempotency key on mutating services(i.e. anything under POST in our case).

 If the above one request fails due to a network connection error, you can safely retry it with the same idempotency key, and the services must be designed to work with the idempotency